quantumlib/Stim/doc/developer_documentation.md

 python virtual environment with your changes to stim installed.

 Unit tests are run using `pytest`.
-Examples in docstrings are tested using the `doctest_proper` script at the repo root, which uses python's [`doctest`](https://docs.python.org/3/library/doctest.html) module but ensures values added to a module at import time are also tested (instead of requiring them to be [manually listed in a `__test__` property](https://docs.python.org/3/library/doctest.html#which-docstrings-are-examined)).
+Examples in docstrings are tested using the `dev/doctest_proper` script, which uses python's [`doctest`](https://docs.python.org/3/library/doctest.html) module but ensures values added to a module at import time are also tested (instead of requiring them to be [manually listed in a `__test__` property](https://docs.python.org/3/library/doctest.html#which-docstrings-are-examined)).